|2014 AFF Champion: Thailand|

 At the time of writing, he plays for J1 League club Sanfrecce Hiroshima on loan from Muangthong United.
 In 2007, he was signed by Manchester City, but he never played for them.
 Instead, he was sent on loan to Grasshopper Club Zürich.
 He also spent a season on loan with Almería and became the first Thai to play in La Liga.
 For Thailand, he won the 2016 AFF Championship.
 He was AFF Football Championship Top Scorers in 2008, 2012 and 2016.

 ST: Kiatisuk Senamuang (Thailand)

-He was a member of the Thai air force and played for the Royal Air Force Team from 1979 to 1984.
+Piyapong Pue-on was a member of the Thai air force and played for the Royal Air Force Team from 1979 to 1984.
 He joined FC Seoul, then known as the Lucky-Goldstar FC, in August 1984, where he won the league title in 1984 as one of their key players.
 He also played for Pahang FA in Malaysia.
-Capped 100 times for Thailand.
+He was capped 100 times for Thailand.